 |Sony RX1R« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Sony RX1R|

 It is notable that the X-T20 has a microphone port, which is missing on the X Typ 113.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-T20 and the X Typ 113 are recent models that feature in their makers' current product line-up.
+Both the X-T20 and the X Typ 113 are recent models that are part of the current product line-up.
 The X Typ 113 replaced the earlier Leica X2, while the X-T20 followed on from the Fujifilm X-T10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 Review summary: Fujifilm X-T20 vs Leica X Typ 113

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-T20 and the Leica X Typ 113?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.